Legacy Plant vs. Acon’s New Generation Plant

 Designed for Environmental Leadership

-Low Emissions: The plant meets a PM10 threshold of 50 µg/m³, significantly cleaner than older plants.
+• Low Emissions: The plant meets a PM10 threshold of 20mg/m3 which is inline with our resource consent, significantly cleaner than older plants.

-Recycled Asphalt Integration: Capable of incorporating up to 30% RAP (Recycled Asphalt Product), supporting sustainability and waste reduction.
+• Reclaimed Asphalt Integration: Capable of incorporating up to 30% RAP (Reclaimed Asphalt Product), supporting sustainability and waste reduction.

 Built for Technological Excellence